The doctor's in, but jury is out on new LA Times owner

 The sale reflects a trend of billionaires buying up newspapers, most notably when Amazon founder Jeff Bezos bought The Washington Post in 2013 for $250 million, in a move that has reinvigorated that newspaper and raised its profile.

-"In general this is just another example of sort of boutique buying of newspapers," said Jack Kranefuss, a senior director at Fitch Ratings.
+"In general this is just another example of sort of boutique buying of newspapers," said Jack Kranefuss, a media analyst at Fitch Ratings.
 "It's sort of going back to the day when captains of industry owned newspapers to get their own voice out."

 One of the big questions is whether Soon-Shiong will distance himself from the Times or will use it for influence or to advance an agenda.